constantin-george/constantin-george.github.io/_pages/about.md

 ---

 I am a doctoral student in the Biology Department at the University of Florida.
 I am studying the evolution of aging in [Professor Karen Bjorndal's](https://biology.ufl.edu/bjorndal/) lab.
 I am also a member of the [Archie Carr Center of Sea Turtle Biology](https://accstr.ufl.edu/).
-I have an MSc in conservation from [Trinity College Dublin](https://naturalscience.tcd.ie/postgraduate/msc-biodiversity/), where my thesis was focused on developing statistical models to explain the effect of ecotourism on nesting green turtles at Tortuguero, Costa Rica.
+I have an MSc in conservation from [Trinity College Dublin](https://naturalscience.tcd.ie/postgraduate/msc-biodiversity/).

 <br/><img src='/images/ISTS_charleston.png'>

-I currently research is on life-history theory and reproductive senescence in sea turtles, and I am particularly interested in the intersection between foraging ecology and the rate of aging.
+I currently research life-history theory and reproductive senescence in sea turtles, and I am particularly interested in the intersection between foraging ecology and the rate of aging.
 Sea turtles provide a fascinating study system given their longevity and complex life-history.
 I approach my research through a statistical framework.
 While, for the most part, my focus has been on the sea turtles, I am deeply interested in population modeling and its application to conserving fragile ecosystems and threatened species.
 I feel by understanding the underlying mathematics of biological systems you gain a deeper insight into the nuts and bolts of how these systems function.

 I have worked in various roles on multiple projects, both governmental and non-governmental, around the world.
 These include [ARCHELON, the Sea Turtle Protection Society of Greece](https://www.archelon.gr/index_eng.php), [Reef HQ, The Great Barrier Reef Aquarium](https://www.reefhq.com.au), and the [Sea Turtle Conservancy](https://conserveturtles.org).